 Australian Market Slightly Higher In Mid-market

-(RTTNews) - The Australian stock market is slightly higher in mid-market moves on Friday after briefly slipping in to the red, adding to the gains in the previous four sessions, following the slightly positive cues from European markets and lack of cues from Wall Street overnight.
-The benchmark S&P/ASX 200 is staying above the 8,600 level, with gains gold miners and technology stocks nearly offset by weakness in iron ore miners and financial stocks.
+(RTTNews) - The Australian market is slightly higher in mid-market moves on Thursday, alternating across the unchanged line through the morning session and extending the gains in the previous two sessions, following the positive cues from Wall Street overnight.
+The benchmark S&P/ASX 200 is moving above the 8,600 level, with gains in iron ore miners, energy and technology stocks partially offset by weakness in gold miners and financial stocks.

-Oil stocks are mixed.
-Origin Energy and Santos are edging up 0.2 percent each, while Woodside Energy is edging down 0.1 percent and Beach energy is declining almost 1 percent.
-Among tech stocks, Afterpay-owner Block is edging up 0.4 percent, Zip is adding almost 1 percent, Appen is gaining more than 2 percent, Xero is up more than 1 percent and WiseTech Global is gaining more than 5 percent.
+Oil stocks are mostly higher.
+Santos and Beach energy are gaining almost 1 percent each, while Woodside Energy is edging up 0.4 percent.
+Origin Energy is edging down 0.5 percent.

+In the tech space, WiseTech Global is gaining almost 2 percent, Zip is adding almost 1 percent and Xero is edging up 0.1 percent.
+Afterpay owner Block and Appen are flat.

-Among the big four banks, ANZ Banking is losing almost 1 percent, while Westpac, Commonwealth Bank and National Australia Bank are edging down 0.3 to 0.5 percent each.
+Among the big four banks, ANZ Banking is edging up 0.2 percent, while National Australia Bank, Westpac and Commonwealth Bank are edging down 0.3 to 0.5 percent each.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!